 }))

-When each batch triggers downstream API calls, limit concurrency to avoid overwhelming the target system:
+When each batch fires off downstream API calls, cap concurrency so the target system doesn't fall over:

 // Process batch items sequentially when target has strict rate limits